GamesCreatorsClub/GCCPiWarsBlog/posts/2018/10/03/gcc-rover-m18-design.md

 This time we'll try to attempt something which nobody else did before.
 And it requires lots of engineering and programming effort.
 Also, this time we have extra members to help us with it.

-Luckily, some of existing code (and hardware) is at our disposal, so not everything is to be made from scratch.
+Luckily, some of our existing code (and hardware) is at our disposal, so not everything has to be made from scratch.

 It is going to be new, different, challenging...
 It might even deserve a code name this time (hey, team, wake up!)...
 But for now it is just a next rover, next generation rover or simple M18!